basvandriel/website/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details

 ## Authors
-The project was initially created by [Bas van Driel](https://github.com/basvandriel "Personal GitHub page") ([@bvandriel](https://twitter.com/bvandriel "Personal Twitter page")), where [these people](https://github.com/basvandriel/WWW/graphs/contributors) contributed to it.
+This project was initially created by [Bas van Driel](https://github.com/basvandriel "GitHub page") ([@bvandriel](https://twitter.com/bvandriel "Twitter page")), where [these people](https://github.com/basvandriel/WWW/graphs/contributors) contributed to it.

 ## Links